wcong/email/README.md

-this a send email exe use python send email whth attachment whith chinese filename
+this a send email exe use python especial send email whth attachment whith chinese filename filename should encode to gb2312